The best way to prevent the

 Oseltamivir is approved for the treatment of the flu in people aged 2 weeks and older.
 This medication can also be taken by pregnant women.

 Common side effects include nausea and vomiting.
-These may happen within the first two days of taking oseltamivir.
+These may happen within the first 2 days of taking oseltamivir.
 There is also a risk, especially in children, of unusual behavior such as self-injury and confusion.
 It is important that people who take this medication be closely monitored.